Optical disc: Optical disc manufacturing

 Optical discs are made using replication.
 This process can be used with all disc types.
 Recordable discs have pre-recorded vital information, like manufacturer, disc type, maximum read and write speeds, etc. In replication, a cleanroom with yellow light is necessary to protect the light-sensitive photoresist and to prevent dust from corrupting the data on the disc.

 A glass master is used in replication.
 The master is placed in a machine that cleans it as much as possible using a rotating brush and deionized water, preparing it for the next step.
 In the next step, a surface analyzer inspects the cleanliness of the master before photoresist is applied on the master.

 The photoresist is then baked in an oven to solidify it.
 Then, in the exposure process, the master is placed in a turntable where a laser selectively exposes the resist to light.
 At the same time, a developer and deionized water are applied to the disc to remove the exposed resist.
 This process forms the pits and lands that represent the data on the disc.

 A thin coating of metal is then applied to the master, making a negative of the master with the pits and lands in it.
 The negative is then peeled off the master and coated in a thin layer of plastic.
 The plastic protects the coating while a punching press punches a hole into the center of the disc, and punches excess material.

 The negative is now a stamper - a part of the mold that will be used for replication.
 It is placed on one side of the mold with the data side containing the pits and lands facing out.
 This is done inside an injection molding machine.
 The machine then closes the mold and injects polycarbonate in the cavity formed by the walls of the mold, which forms or molds the disc with the data on it.

 The molten polycarbonate fills the pits or spaces between the lands on the negative, acquiring their shape when it solidifies.
 This step is somewhat similar to record pressing.

-The polycarbonate disc cools quickly and is promply removed from the machine, before forming another disc.
+The polycarbonate disc cools quickly and is promptly removed from the machine, before forming another disc.
 The disc is then metallized, covered with a thin reflective layer of aluminum.
 The aluminum fills the space once occupied by the negative.